evildmp/afraid-to-commit/docs/commandlinegit.rst

 Git on the commandline
 ######################

-In this section you will:

-*	install and configure Git locally
-*	create your own local clone of a repository
-*	create a new Git branch
-*	edit a file and stage your changes
-*	commit your changes
-*	push your changes to GitHub
-*	make a pull request
-*   merge upstream changes into your fork
-*	merge changes on GitHub into your local clone

 So far we've done all our Git work using the GitHub website, but that's often not the most appropriate way to work.

 You'll find that most of your Git-related operations can and need to be done on the commandline.

 Install/set up Git
 ==================